jenkins-infra/jira/README.md

 At this point your JIRA is up & running, and you should be able to navigate around.

+## The way JIRA VM is put together
+The VM consists of three main pieces:

+* `/srv/jira/base`: Upstream JIRA image.
+Ideally we don't want to touch this at all, unless we absolutely have to.
+* `/srv/jira/site`: Container local customizations to JIRA image.
+This also acts as `$CATALINA_BASE`
+* `/srv/jira/home`: Persisted portion of the JIRA data, such as attachments

 ## TODO
 * Define the way to tweak JVM configuration, such as heap size
 * Javamelody integration (?) mainly in dbconfig.xml